areakt/sdk-net/README.md

 # sdk-net
-The .NET SDK for the Areakt DSL
+The .NET SDK for the AkordAI DSL